adamcharnock/lightbus/README.md

 **Demand** - Is there demand for a project such as this?
 Do others encounter these pain points?
 If not, why not?

-**Collaborators** - Current it is just me, @adamcharnock.
+**Collaborators** - Currently it is just me, @adamcharnock.
 These things are more sustainable with multiple people.
+See below…

+## Get involved!

+I’d much prefer to work on this as a team.
+Input at the design stage will also be particularly important, but coding and maintenance help is also excellent.

+I’m hoping the implementation can be kept small and sleek, and I imagine this will be a slow burn over 12ish months.

+There is probably also a web UI side-project down the road.
+Something for managing scheduled tasks, and perhaps monitoring/debugging.

 ## Implementation